-The sales pitch is not something most professionals regard as easy.
+Creating a winning sales pitch is a challenge for many professionals.
 Whatever your product or service, you can be certain that your buyer has the advantage.
 The successful sales pitch is mindfully crafted in the knowledge that today’s buyer is:

 – Information rich

 – Less tolerant

 As if that isn’t enough, today’s buyer has: